% find this content helpful

 • Conversion rates, etc.

-• Compare to goals: make sure you're meeting your targets.
+• Compare to goals: Make sure you're meeting your targets.

-• Adjust as Needed: of course, if you're not on track, modify your strategies.
+• Adjust as Needed: Of course, if you're not on track, modify your strategies.

-• Measure against SWOT: make sure you reference your analysis
+• Measure against SWOT: Make sure you reference your analysis

-• Strengths and Weaknesses: are you leveraging your strengths?
+• Strengths and Weaknesses: Are you leveraging your strengths?
 Have you reduced weaknesses?
 Have you fixed the weaknesses you've identified before, that might prevent you to grow?

-• Opportunities and Threats: are you on track to take these new opportunities?
+• Opportunities and Threats: Are you on track to take these new opportunities?
 Are there new threats?

-• Be creative: explore unconventional strategies, based on the strengths you've identified,
+• Be creative: Explore unconventional strategies, based on the strengths you've identified,

-• Be ready to adapt: if there's something that affects your analysis, don't be afraid to redo it.
+• Be ready to adapt: If there's something that affects your analysis, don't be afraid to redo it.

-• Benchmark against competitors: compare your progress vs. your competitors in the markeT.
+• Benchmark against competitors: Compare your progress vs. your competitors in the market.

 SWOT Templates Online, on Figma, Notion and Spreadsheet/Excel